EDUCBA

 Review:

 Accounting for the Numberphobic is primarily for business owners with no accounting knowledge.
-This manual teaches business owners how to get over their fear of doing the math and interpreting the data.
+This manual teaches business owners to overcome their fear of doing the math and interpreting the data.

 It covers financial statements, the break-even point, cash flow, balance sheets assessment, etc. It also provides a dashboard tool, which can help business leaders gauge how well their company is doing.
 This book equips business owners with the fundamental know-how and self-assurance they need to manage their finances and make better decisions.